saasfasterboy/ai-hiring-chatbot/README.md

-# README for TalentScout AI Hiring Assistant
+# README for AI Hiring Assistant

 ## 📌 Project Overview
 An AI-powered hiring assistant chatbot built using **Gemini Pro API** and **Streamlit**.
 It collects candidate details, generates tailored technical questions based on the provided tech stack, and maintains an interactive conversation flow.